-If you have time to spare in Poland’s original capital city, then a day trip to Auschwitz from Krakow is a must do.
+If you have time to spare in Poland’s original capital city, then a day trip to Auschwitz from Krakow is a must do on your Poland itinerary.
 It’s a much different type of location than I normally recommend, but I believe standing at Auschwitz or Birkenau, and seeing the vastness of the death camps, helps put into perspective the atrocities that occurred here.

 There are a variety of ways to spend the day at Auschwitz.
 You can pre-book a group tour, and there are plenty available that will take you from Krakow to Auschwitz, which typically includes lunch.
 If you want to take a tour, this company has decent reviews and a variety of tour options.

 Another option for visiting Auschwitz is to go on your own and paying for a guided tour upon arrival.
 This is a great option that allows you to arrive at Auschwitz before the tour buses and learn about its history from an informed guide.
 I decided if I arrived and a tour seemed essential, I would pay for it there.
 In the end, I chose to visit solo, as seeing history of this nature is, for me, a very personal thing.